Frequently Asked Questions about Ultrasounds near Olympia

 Does this replace the utlrasound at my Dr.'s office?

 ABSOLUTELY NOT!!
 This is strictly an elective and non-medical ultrasound session.
-You must be already receiving prenatal care with a qualified healthcare provider including medical testing and a diagnostic ultrasound as ordered by your physician.
+You must be already BE receiving prenatal care with a qualified healthcare provider including medical testing and a diagnostic ultrasound as ordered by your physician.
+This means you must bring proof that you are being seen by a Dr. to your appointment at our office.
 This elective ultrasound is a basic scan that can confirm heartbeat, position, number of babies in the pregnancy and gender.
-Diagnostic ultrasounds screen your baby for any genetic, chromosomal or physical abnormalities.
+Diagnostic ultrasounds screen your baby for any genetic, chromosomal, or physical abnormalities.
 This ultrasound should not be confused with or take the place of ANY ultrasound ordered by your physician.

 Do I need an appointment?